Cost: $195/person

 • Motivational Interviewing to elicit client preferences

-• Ethical responsibilities of recovery coaches
+• Ethical responsibilities of Recovery Coaches

 • Creating environments and processes that are LGBTQ+ inclusive